 The economic benefits from mining are often not shared with the local community but go exclusively to outside investors.

-Generally the company requires a licence to extract minerals, and this sometimes gives the community an opportunity to challenge the terms of the licence, for example concerning the payments due to the local community, or to challenge the grant or renewal of an extractives licence.
+Generally the company requires a licence to extract minerals.
+This licence sometimes gives the community an opportunity to challenge the terms of the licence.